fiedler-mack/CorpusAnalyser/README.md

 	1.1 create above folder structure

-	1.2 move this project folder in the root of your project
+	1.2 move this project folder "CorpusAnalyser" in the root of your project, see above.